-Applicants for entry to this course will be required to have normal qualifications for entry to an MA degree.
+Applicants for entry to this course will be required to have the normal qualifications for entry to an MA degree.
 Other university graduates with qualifications deemed equivalent may also be considered for admission.
-Applications from a wide range of disciplines are encouraged.
+While some candidates may already have some training in Film Studies, applications from graduates in a wide range of disciplines and subjects are encouraged.
+As the number of applications to this course normally far exceeds the number of places available, it is not always possible to admit all qualified applicants.
+Early application is advised